ivan-lednev/obsidian-day-planner/README.md

 The Day Planner can be placed anywhere within a note as long as the format provided is used.
 Only the Day Planner section of the note will be updated as time progresses.

+**Daily mode**
+The plugin automatically looks for the day planner in daily notes.
+The Daily notes plugin must be enabled.

 ### Complete Past Planner Items

 You can choose whether the plugin will automatically mark planner items in the past as complete or allow you to tick them off yourself.